avocatura/jsr-chatbot/README.md

 ### Required

-* Have the AI respond to user input
+* Have the AI respond to user input CHECK
-* Do at least 3 different things
+* Do at least 3 different things CHECK
-* One of the commands must utilize the list of people in the class to send a reply
+* One of the commands must utilize the list of people in the class to send a reply CHECK
 * Use at least 1 conditional to change the response
 * Leverage a for loop to iterate over a collection
-* Use a random component
+* Use a random component CHECK
 * Go above and beyond simple `if/else` statements

 ### Stretch Goals